Skip to main content

 A simple knock and a "Hey, how are you holding up?" is usually enough.
 Offer to drop off a thermos of hot soup or to move them somewhere warmer if their heat is out.
 Most older adults appreciate the check-in once they know you are not selling anything.

-A home indoor temperature below 60°F can be dangerous, especially for older adults, infants, and people with heart disease.
+A home indoor temperature below 60°F can be dangerous, particularly for older adults, infants, and people with heart disease.
 The CDC recommends keeping indoor temperatures at 68°F or above when you can.
 If the heat is out, plan to move somewhere warmer if the indoor temperature stays under 55°F for more than a few hours.

 You should not shovel snow if you have known heart disease, high blood pressure that is not under control, or a strong family history of early heart attacks.
 Shoveling combines cold air, breath-holding strain, and heavy lifting, which is hard on the heart.
 See Snow Shoveling and Heart Risks for the full story.